SmartPack/SmartPack.github.io/pages/kernel-downloads.md

 <h3 style="color: blue">How-to import an Update Channel (for <i>Users</i>)</h3>

-* Simply open the app, go to Flasher/SmartPack page, and input the link provided by your kernel developer in the <b>Update Channel</b> menu.
+* Simply open the app, go to SmartPack page, and input the link provided by your kernel developer in the <b>Update Channel</b> menu.

 <hr>